-Kapodistrias applied quarantine procedures in communities that were affected by epidemics of typhus, malaria and other contagious diseases.
-He tried to rebuild the damaged educational system of Greece, founding many schools and the Orphanage of Aegina.
+Kapodistrias applied quarantine procedures in communities that were affected by epidemics of typhus, malaria, and other contagious diseases.
+He attempted to rebuild the damaged educational system of Greece, founding many schools and the Orphanage of Aegina.

 Kapodistrias introduces Greeks to the potato

-He ordered to have a load of potatoes in Nafplio harbor and urged everyone to get as many as they wanted.
+Kapodistrias ordered that a load of potatoes be brought to the Nafplio harbor and urged everyone to get as many as they wanted.
 Greeks viewed the new vegetable with icy indifference.
-Then he placed guards around the potatoes and Nafplio residents started circulating the rumor that the army was guarding a valuable cargo at the port.
+Consequently, he placed guards around the potato shipment, and Nafplio residents began circulating the rumor that the army was guarding valuable cargo at the port.

-People gathered at the port and began slowly to steal the potatoes from under the noses of the guards until all potatoes were gone.
-They didn’t know though that Kapodistrias had instructed the guards to turn a blind eye.
+People gathered at the port and began slowly stealing the potatoes from under the noses of the guards until all potatoes were gone.
+They didn’t know, however, that Kapodistrias had instructed the guards to turn a blind eye.
 With this clever move, the potato became part of the daily diet of Greeks.

 Kapodistrias’ policies, though, caused resentment, both of the constitutional regime supporters, and the elders and sailors.
 The glory that surrounded him began to dissolve.
 Failure to satisfy all, combined with the delay of the elections, created a strong opposition against the Governor.

 Kapodistrias was even accused of ignoring Greek traditions and wanting to import foreign institutions and mores.